Microsoft Azure Architect Technologies (AZ-300) Practice Exam 2025 – Comprehensive All-in-One Guide for Exam Success!

 Question: 1 / 400

-What does integrating Azure AD with an on-premises directory allow?
+Integrating Azure AD with on-premises AD

 Get further explanation with Examzify DeepDiveBeta